Medical Malpractice Lawsuits in MO

 - The patient is not suffering from an injury or illness that is not related to their original ailment

 As you can imagine, the above conditions can be confusing and difficult to ascertain.
-Medical professionals are held to a higher standard and rightly so since they frequently deal with life and death.
-Birth injuries are tragic and as a parent, you have a right to advocate on the behalf of your injured child.
+Medical professionals are held to a higher standard, and rightly so since they frequently deal with life and death.
+Birth injuries are tragic, and as a parent, you have a right to advocate on behalf of your injured child.
 At our firm, we understand the complexities of medical malpractice cases and the standard of care that is expected.
 If you are unsure whether or not you have a medical malpractice claim, we are available to discuss your information and help you determine your options.
 In general, most doctors work for the betterment of their patients and do not purposely do harm.
 But, just like any other profession, there are under-performing individuals.
-Unfortuatenately, when a doctor under performs or is negligent, someone can be easily seriously injured or killed.
-For your free consultation, call (314) 276-1681 or toll free (800)685-3302
+Unfortunately, when a doctor underperforms or is negligent, someone can be easily seriously injured or killed.
+For your free consultation, call (314) 276-1681 today.

 Bernard, B & Young, V (2013) Medical Malpractice cap is struck down by Missouri Supreme Court.
 St. Louis Post-Dispatch 8/1/12